 Body comparison: Canon D30 vs SL2

 The side-by-side display below illustrates the physical size and weight of the Canon D30 and the Canon SL2.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Canon D30 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (29 percent) than the Canon D30.
 Moreover, the SL2 is substantially lighter (40 percent) than the Canon D30.
 In this context, it is worth noting that neither the Canon D30 nor the SL2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon D30»||5.9 in||4.2 in||3.0 in||26.5 oz||540||n||May 2000||2,999||-||Canon D30|